jhungerman/OM596CapstoneRep/ProcessNotes2.md

 			- DeedType:		Keep
 			- ParcelID:		Not needed, superfluous ID field
 			- PrimaryLandUse:	All "RS", will have no value, do not move
-			- StreetNumber:		Likely will have no value, but keep for now
+			- StreetNumber:		~~Likely will have no value, but keep for now~~ Exclude
-			- StreetName:		Likely will have no value, but keep for now
+			- StreetName:		~~Likely will have no value, but keep for now~~ Exclude
 			- PropertyZip:		Keep
 			- Subdivision:		Keep
 			- TotalAppraisal:	Keep